pu238/coderelay-audio/README.md

 We are taking it in turns to evolve a procedural soundscape.
 Join in and make some noise!

 #Rules
+- No external assets.
+Everything must be generated in code
 - Every commit must change the audio output
 - Commits should **add** no more than 100 lines of code
 - Don't commit twice in a row.
 Let somebody else commit before coming back!